What is Yerba Mate? | About Leaves | Caffeine Content | The Mate Tea Trend | 3 Benefits of Yerba Mate | Preparation | Taste | Precautions | Shop

 Yerba mate (yer-BAH MAH-tay) is an evergreen shrub in the holly family identified by the species Ilex paraguariensis.
 Like holly, it has thick green leaves and inedible red berries when fruiting.

-The leaves, like green tea, are caffeinated and used to make a tea called "mate."
+The leaves, like green tea, black tea and the related yaupon species, are caffeinated and used to make a tea called "mate."

-This is a traditional drink from South America, specifically the regions of Paraguay, Argentina, southern Brazil and Uruguay.
+This is a traditional drink from South America, specifically Paraguay, Argentina, Uruguay and regions of southern Brazil and Chile.

 Table of Contents